USDA-SCINet/scinet-workbooks/pages/styling.md

 If applicable, please include a GUI, web-based, or command-line tag.

 Tags are inherited from the parent indexes.
-If you include "python" as a tag in the index file, all of the children of that folder will be filterable by the "python" keyword.
+If you include "Python" as a tag in the index file, all of the children of that folder will be filterable by the "Python" keyword.

 {% include collect/tags.html fetch='tags' %}